 - Educate yourself on what can go wrong with your eyes

-- Take sensible precautions to protect and preserve your sight, such as wearing sunglasses for UV protection and protective goggles in appropriate environments
+- Take sensible precautions to protect and preserve your sights, such as wearing sunglasses for UV protection and protective goggles in appropriate environments

 - Take proper maintenance of your contacts